This post may contain affiliate links.

 - Facial sculpting: although there’s no scientific evidence to back this up, Gua Sha has blown up thanks to claims that it can help sculpt your face and make your jawline and cheekbones more pronounced

 Gua Sha For Cellulite: How Does It Work?

-Cellulite is not easy to get rid of, yet it plagues many people.
+Cellulite is certainly not easy to get rid of.
+The beauty industry is full of creams, lotions and gadgets that claim to get rid of cellulite and firm skin.
 Creams and lotions, expensive laser treatments and more, anti-cellulite treatments are all over the market.
-But does Gua Sha Work For Cellulite?
+But do they really even work?
+Recently Gua Sha and Jade Rollers have become insanely popular thanks to social media, and one claim is that gua sha can reduce cellulite and firm the skin.
+But does Gua Sha work for cellulite?
 There’s limited research out there, but since Gua Sha is a type of massage, the results are promising.

 In a study published, massage was found to decrease cellulite on the body.
 Since Gua Sha is comparable to a massage, Gua Sha for cellulite is an excellent low-cost alternative.